powsybl/pypowsybl/docs/user_guide/network.rst

 .. image:: ../_static/images/test_network_vl1_parallel_bbs.svg

-Now let's add a load.
-The first thing to do is to create the switches.
-To add a load on VL1, you need to add a disconnector on each busbar sections, two open ones and one closed one, and a breaker between the disconnectors and the load.
+Now let's connect a load in a close to reality way.
+The first thing to do is to create switches.
+To connect a load on *VL1*, you need to add a disconnector on each busbar sections of a slice, two open and one closed, and a breaker between the disconnectors and the load.
-You can add the switches with: (the switch on BBS1 will be closed)
+You can add the switches with (note that the switch on *BBS1* is closed):

 .. testcode::